-The Risk Management Committee reports to the Board Risk & Compliance Committee, which is chaired by the Head of Risk & Compliance Committee.
+The Risk Management Committee reports to the Board Risk & Compliance Committee, which is chaired by Chief Risk Officer.
 In addition, Chief Manager (Risk Management) has a direct line of report to the Chair of the Risk Management Committee.

-The committee is chaired by Head - Risk & Compliance.
+The committee is chaired by the Chief Risk Officer.